SUGAARxD/FGVCAircraft-Classifier/README.md

 ## Description

-This project implements a deep learning classifier for image classification.
+This project implements a deep learning model for image classification.
 The goal is to accurately classify images of aircraft into predefined categories based on their visual content.

 ## Technologies